Gadget structures in proofs of the Kochen-Specker theorem: Conclusion and Open Questions

 \section{Conclusion and Open Questions}

 In this paper, we have shown that there exist interesting subgraphs of the Kochen-Specker graphs that we termed $01$-gadgets that encapsulate the main contradiction necessary to prove the Kochen-Specker theorem.
-Furthermore, we gave simple constructive proofs of statistical KS arguments and state-independent non-contextuality inequalities for any $d \geq 3$ using these gadgets.
+Furthermore, as a main technical contribution, we have shown that the fundamental structures identified here, lead to clean constructions of state-independent statistical proofs of the KS theorem, of which the famous Yu and Oh proof is a particular case.
+The proofs given here provide a new perspective on these results, and serve as a useful tool to construct minimal KS sets, since efforts may be concentrated on the $01$-gadget subgraphs.
 An extended notion of $01$-gadgets also helped to provide simple constructive proofs of the extended Kochen-Specker theorem \cite{Pitowsky}.
 The gadgets enable a proof of the NP-completeness of checking $\{0,1\}$-colorability of graphs free from the forbidden subgraphs from Hilbert spaces of any dimension.
-Practically, the gadgets open up a highly important application of contextuality to practical device-independent randomness generation, which we study in a companion paper \cite{R17} where we provide an explicit device-independent protocol for randomness amplification based on \cite{BRGH+16, RBHH+15, WBGH+16} and Hardy paradoxes constructed using $01$-gadgets.
+Practically, the gadgets open up a highly important application of contextuality to practical device-independent randomness generation, which we study in a companion paper \cite{R17} where we provide an explicit device-independent protocol for randomness amplification based on \cite{BRGH+16, PRL-rand, WBGH+16} and Hardy paradoxes constructed using $01$-gadgets.

 An open question, is to find, for given overlap $| \langle v_1 | v_2 \rangle|$, the minimal $01$-gadget and extended $01$-gadget with the corresponding vertices $v_1,v_2$ playing the role of the distinguished vertices.
 An answer to this question would have applications for randomness generation from contextuality \cite{R17}.
 Another open question is whether all state-independent contextual graphs (including those going beyond KS sets such as that of Yu and Oh \cite{YO12}) contain $01$-gadgets as subgraphs, or even possibly as induced subgraphs.
 Finally, while it is known that in $\mathbb{C}^3$ KS sets cannot be constructed using rational vectors \cite{GN08}, it would be very interesting to study quantum realizations of $01$-gadgets using rational vectors, to build statistical KS arguments and state-independent non-contextuality inequalities using these.